Hypercubers/dev.hypercubing.xyz/docs/puzzle-dev/api-reference.md

 ## String API

-The following utilities are allowed, unmodified from Lua:
+The string API is almost unmodified from Lua.
+The functions `string.dump`, `string.pack`, `string.packsize`, and `string.unpack` have been removed.
+Other functions remain unmodified:

 - `string.byte`
 - `string.char`